Endava/cats/README.md

 - `./cats.jar list paths --contract=CONTRACT` will list all the paths available within the contract

 # Running CATS
-A minimal run must provide the Swagger (or OpenApi) contract and the URL address of the service:
+A minimal run must provide the Swagger/OpenApi contract and the URL address of the service:

 `./cats.jar --contract=mycontract.yml --server=https://localhost:8080`

-But there are multiple other options you can supply.
+But there are multiple other arguments you can supply.
 More details in the next section.

 ## Notes on Unit Tests

 You may see some `ERROR` log messages while running the Unit Tests.
 Those are expected behaviour for testing the negative scenarios of the `Fuzzers`.

-# Available options
+# Available arguments
 - `--contract=LOCATION_OF_THE_CONTRACT` supplies the location of the OpenApi or Swagger contract.
 - `--server=URL` supplies the URL of the service implementing the contract.
 - `--basicauth=USR:PWD` supplies a `username:password` pair, in case the service uses basic auth (more auth schemes will follow in future releases).
 - `--fuzzers=LIST_OF_FUZZERS` supplies a comma separated list of fuzzers.
-If the parameter is not supplied all fuzzers will be run.
+If the argument is not supplied all fuzzers will be run.
 - `--log=PACKAGE:LEVEL` can configure custom log level for a given package.
 This is helpful when you want to see full HTTP traffic: `--log=org.apache.http.wire:debug`
 - `--paths=PATH_LIST` supplies a `;` list of OpenApi paths to be tested.
 If no path is supplied, all paths will be considered.
 - `--fieldsFuzzingStrategy=STRATEGY` specifies which strategy will be used for field fuzzing.
 Available strategies are `ONEBYONE`, `SIZE` and `POWERSET`.
 More information on field fuzzing can be found in the sections below.